AAdewunmi/OnlineLibraryManagementSystem/README.md

 # Library Management System Project

-## What is the project about?

 This project is a library management system, developed using Java 8, as a console based application.

-## What is the Minimum Viable Product(MVP)?

-It is an application that consists of three users:

-1. Administrator -> allow user to log in / add / delete / print users / logout.
-2. Librarian -> allow user to log in / add / delete / search / print books / logout.
-3. Student -> allow user to log in / search / borrow / return / logout.

-## When is the project completed?

-The project is completed once all the MVP features have been implemented.

-11 / 03 / 2022:

-1. Administrator -> COMPLETED! 😎
-2. Librarian -> COMPLETED! 😎
-3. Student -> WORK-IN-PROGRESS! 😎

-## What are the nice to have?

-1. Unit testing -> add unit testing for all the MVP features.
-2. Add a main GUI
-3. Add a GUI for the librarian
-4. Add a GUI for the student
-5. Add a database to store the users / books

-## How to run the project:

 ## Installing: